gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 * When no Platform architecture/os is defined, assume the current platform architecture/os, not the tool chain default.
     * This will require detecting the current platform, and supplying the correct tool chain arguments when building.

+## Story: Only use gcc/g++ front-ends for GCC tool chain

+* Use 'gcc -x assembler -c' for assembly sources
+* Use 'gcc' to link instead of 'g++': add -lstdc++ to linker args for C++ sources.
+Similar for objective-C++.
+* Remove 'as' from the tools in the GCC tool chain.

 ## Story: Improve definition of Platform, Architecture and Operating System

 In order to make it easier for users to publish and resolve native binary dependencies, this story introduces a set of conventional